sindhuk95/SKY130_PD_WS_DAY2/README.md

 # SKY130_PD_WS_DAY2
 # FLOORPLANNING, LIBRARY CELLS and PLACEMENT

-   This is repo of Workshop Day2.
+   This is the repoistory of Workshop Day2.
 In this we cover Floorplanning key parameters, running floorplan and placement using openlane and review layout in magic.

 ## Table of contents
 1. Floorplanning considerations